GulbeEvija/Game-Monicas-roommate/README.md

 <h3 align="center">Monica's Roommate</h3>

   <p align="center">
-    App built with React using props and class components.
+    Game built with JavaScript by using functions as a next page
     <br />
     <br />
     <a href="https://glimmer-sudden-impatiens.glitch.me/">View project live on Glitch</a>